The Post-Fire Environment in low-elevation chaparral

 Rim Fire perimeter map showing fire history.
 Contrary to popular commentary, a significant amount of the area burned in the Rim Fire had been burned within the last 26 years.
 The claim that past fire suppression was the cause or led to the rapid spread of the Rim Fire is not supported by the facts.
 The fire's initial run (within the 1987 and 1996 fire scars) was through tree farms and clear cuts.

-Seven years after the 2004 Fredís Fire in the American River drainage, California.
-The burned area was "salvage" logged and treated with herbicides.
+This burned area was "salvage" logged and treated with herbicides.
 As you can see, the natural post-fire recovery and the expected explosion in biodiversity was compromised in favor of an ecological disaster.
+Location: Seven years after the 2004 Fred’s Fire in the American River drainage, California.

 The Hazards of Post-fire Logging